Issei-177013/Cloudflare-Utils/README.md

 #### IP Rotator Tools

-This submenu provides two main functionalities:
+This submenu provides three main functionalities:

-- **1. Rotate Based on a List of IPs**: This is the classic rotation feature.
+- **1. Rotate Based on a List of IPs (Single-Record)**: This is the classic rotation feature.
 You can create, edit, or delete rotation configurations for your DNS records.
 Each configuration specifies a list of IPs to be rotated on a schedule for a single DNS record.
 - **2. Rotate IPs Between Records**: This tool allows you to select multiple `A` or `AAAA` records from a zone and Rotate their current IP addresses among them.
 This is useful for rotating existing IPs without needing to provide an external list.
 The action is immediate and not based on a schedule.
+- **3. Rotate Based on a List of IPs (Multi-Records)**: This tool allows you to rotate a shared list of IPs across multiple DNS records in a synchronized, round-robin manner.

 ### Cron Job for DNS Rotation